Cars and Buses

-Residents, market traders and service vehicles for retailers will continue to have access around the Market Place.
+Residents, market traders and service vehicles for retailers continue to have access around the Market Place.

-Some changes will be introduced affecting other road users, controlling traffic flow and speeds around the Market Place.
+Some changes have been introduced affecting other road users, controlling traffic flow and speeds around the Market Place.

 Chapter Row and Church Way would become pedestrianised areas and Keppel Street and Waterloo Square would be pedestrian friendly routes with restricted access to buses and taxis.
 Businesses will still be able to service their premises, but during restricted hours.